This blog may contain affiliate links. Read our disclosure policy for more info.

 31. Bicycling

-A great family-friendly trail is the Sundance Trail which starts from the Cave and Basin Historic Site.
-This 3.7-kilometer/2.3 mile-long trail is paced and follows along the scenic Bow River before climbing up to a pretty picnic area.
+Our top pick for families is the Sundance Trail which starts from the Cave and Basin Historic Site, about a 10-minute cycle from downtown.
+This 3.7-kilometer (2.3 mile) long trail is paved and an easy ride along the scenic Bow River before climbing up to a pretty picnic area.

 You can rent bikes from various shops around Banff for as little as $13 CAD/hour.
-Try Banff Cycle at the train station.
-The bicycle rental shops can give you up-to-date information on trail conditions and where you should go based on your experience level.
+We’ve had a great experience renting with Banff Cycle at the train station in the past.
+Bicycle rental shops can also give you up-to-date information on trail conditions and where you should go based on your experience level.

 32. Hike Tunnel Mountain

 One of the most popular easy hikes in Banff is the Tunnel Mountain Trail.
-This short 4.5-kilometer hike takes you from Banff town up Tunnel Mountain to a viewpoint over the town and valley.
+This short 4.5-kilometer (2.8 mile) hike takes you from Banff town up Tunnel Mountain to a beautiful viewpoint over the town and valley.

-The views are something out of a postcard and this trail is perfect for everyone with a reasonable level of fitness.
-In fact, as the smallest mountain in the area, the climb is only 300 meters in elevation.
+The views are something right out of a postcard and this trail is perfect for everyone with a reasonable level of fitness.
+In fact, as the smallest mountain in the area, the climb is only 300 meters (984 ft) in elevation.
+We’d say this is the perfect introduction to hiking in Banff, giving you a taster of what’s to come!

 33. Visit Kootenay National Park

 Just under a 30-minute drive from Banff is Kootenay National Park, an area that is home to the Rockies, Kootenay, and Park mountain ranges as well as the Kootenay and Vermillion River.
-It covers a huge area of 1,406 square kilometers, so it’s best to allow several hours or even a full day to explore the scenic Kootenay National Park!
+It covers a huge area of 1,406 square kilometers (542.9 square miles), so it’s best to allow several hours or even a full day to explore as much of the scenic Kootenay National Park as possible!

-Or, if you would rather explore on your own, there are some fun things to do in Kootenay National Park.
-One of the best hikes is the short 1.6 kilometer/1 mile Marble Canyon trail which will take about 30 minutes to complete.
-You will cross no less than seven bridges along this easy trail, all of which look down into the limestone canyon.
-You can access the trail from the car park here, which is just off the Banff-Windermere Parkway.
+Or, if you would rather explore on your own, there are loads of fun things to do in Kootenay National Park which you can put together to create the ultimate itinerary.
+One of the best hikes in the area is the short 1.6 kilometer (1 mile) Marble Canyon trail, which will take about 30 minutes to complete.
+You’ll cross no less than seven bridges along this easy trail, all of which look down into the limestone canyon.

 34. Soak in the Banff Upper Hot Springs